lauraculma/SystemAnalysis/README.md

 # SystemAnalysis
-This repository contains workshops, task or homeworks for the class of System Analysis of the UD
+This repository houses the workshops, tasks and exercises corresponding to the Systems Analysis course at the Universidad Francisco José de Caldas (UD).
+Here you will find the material associated with each activity, including the code and relevant documentation for each task and workshop carried out in the course.